Your current and prospective customers are looking for you online. Can they find you?

-Unfortunately, 64% of small business owners have yet to stake their claim in digital marketing by creating a website.
-Worse, a mere one in five actively market themselves on social media and even fewer are leveraging non-social online marketing channels.
+And yet, many small business owners have yet to stake their claim in digital marketing by creating a website, marketing themselves on social media, or leveraging online marketing channels.

-In this guide, we’ll cover the basics of small business internet marketing—the what in five types and the how in five steps—so that your business can continue to thrive.
+In this guide, we’ll cover the basics of small business internet marketing, including steps you can take right now, so that your business can continue to thrive.

 As the name implies, online marketing is a broad category that represents any type of marketing activity that takes place through digital methods.
-Anything from an optimized website to a paid Facebook campaign to emailing customers for reviews.
+Everything from an optimized website to a paid Facebook campaign to emailing customers for reviews is considered digital marketing.

-Although they’re often treated interchangeably, advertising is part of a marketing strategy—a subset of tactics designed explicitly to drive action; namely, generate leads or sales.
+Although they’re often treated interchangeably, advertising is just one part of a marketing strategy—a subset of tactics designed explicitly to drive action; namely, to generate leads or sales.

-For the sake of simplicity, let’s break small business marketing into the following five online types:
+For the sake of simplicity, let’s break small business digital marketing into the following five types.

 1. Search engine marketing (SEM)